Osteoarthritis (OA) affects more than one-third of adults over the age of 65. A significant fraction of younger adults also suffer from OA symptoms.

 - pinched nerves caused by swelling and displacement of joint tissue

 According to the CDC, about 80 percent of people with OA have some problem with range of motion.
-A quarter need assistance with daily living activities.
+About 25 percent need assistance with daily living activities.
 They may need help with:

 - putting on shoes